Complementary Time-Space Tradeoff for Self-Stabilizing Leader Election: Polynomial States Meet Sublinear Time: Conclusion

 \section{Conclusion}

 In this paper, we have presented a new time--space tradeoff for self-stabilizing leader election (SS-LE) in the population protocol model under exact knowledge of the population size $n$.
-Independently of the recent protocol of Austin et~al.~\cite{ABF+25}, we showed: \begin{itemize} \item For any integer $1\le \rho\le \sqrt{n}$, there is an SS-LE protocol that stabilizes in $O(\sfrac{n}{\rho}\cdot\log\rho)$ expected time using $2^{2\rho\lg\rho+O(\log n)}$ states. \item By choosing $\rho=\Theta\left(\sfrac{\log n}{\log\log n}\right)$, this yields the first \emph{polynomial}-state protocol with sublinear expected time. \end{itemize} Compared to the protocol of Austin et~al., ours uses drastically fewer states whenever the target expected time is at least $\Theta(\sqrt{n}\log n)$.
+Independently of the recent protocol of~\cite{ABF+25}, we showed: \begin{itemize} \item For any integer $2\le \rho\le \sqrt{n}$, there exists an SS-LE protocol that stabilizes in $O(\sfrac{n}{\rho}\cdot\log\rho)$ expected time using $2^{2\rho\lg^2\rho+O(\log n)}$ states. \item By choosing $\rho=\Theta\left(\sfrac{\log n}{\log^2\log n}\right)$, this yields the first \emph{polynomial}-state protocol with sublinear expected time. \end{itemize} Compared to the protocol of~\cite{ABF+25}, ours uses drastically fewer states whenever the target expected time is at least $\Theta(\sqrt{n}\log n)$.

 Our result complements prior work by filling the gap between the linear-state, linear-time regime and the super-exponential-state, optimal-time regime.
-A remaining limitation is that the restriction $\rho\le\sqrt{n}$ prevents us from achieving $o(\sqrt{n}\log n)$ expected time; by contrast, the protocol of Austin et~al.\ can reach the optimal $\Theta(\log n)$ time at the cost of super-exponential state size.
+A remaining limitation is that the restriction $\rho\le\sqrt{n}$ prevents us from achieving $o(\sqrt{n}\log n)$ expected time; by contrast, the protocol of~\cite{ABF+25} can reach the optimal $\Theta(\log n)$ time at the cost of super-exponential state size.

 The following questions remain open: \begin{itemize} \item Does there exist an SS-LE protocol using only polynomially many states that stabilizes in $O(n^{1-\epsilon})$ time for some constant $\epsilon>0$?
 Our time--space tradeoff achieves only $O\left(n/\poly(\log n)\right)$ time under polynomial‐state constraints. \item Does Conjecture~\ref{conjecture:ss-rk} hold?
 Equivalently, must one solve SS-RK in order to achieve SS-LE? \end{itemize}